Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 Most importantly, be saved for generations to come.

-The Arctic Corsair moved from its current location for the first time in 20 years on Sunday 4 August 2019 to allow for flood prevention works along the River Hull.
+The Arctic Corsair moved from its original location for the first time in 20 years on Sunday 4 August 2019 to allow for flood prevention works along the River Hull.
 It is currently being restored by Dunston's Ship Repairs in Hull.
+Take a look at the latest restoration progress here.

-The Arctic Corsair is expected to open to visitors at North End Shipyard in early 2025.
+The Arctic Corsair is expected to open to visitors at North End Shipyard in autumn 2025.